 Appalachia Externship (LAW 75800)

 Each fall break and spring break, the Appalachian Research and Defense Fund of Kentucky (AppalReD) hosts six Notre Dame law students who are introduced to the Appalachian region and who provide pro bono legal services to area residents.
 The program is funded by the Faegre Baker Daniels Foundation.
 AppalReD is the umbrella legal services organization for the rugged coal mining region in the mountains of Eastern Kentucky.
-Students work out of the AppalReD headquarters in Prestonsburg, Kentucky, but also travel to AppalReD offices in other counties to meet with clients, assist with legal research, and learn about the culture, poverty, and legal issues of this unique region.
-Students also occasionally work with a pro bono attorney closely associated with AppalReD who addresses environmental problems caused by coal mining operations.
+Students work with both AppalReD staff attorneys at their headquarters in Prestonsburg, Kentucky, and with a local private attorney closely associated with AppalReD who addresses a variety of civil rights and environmental issues related to rural poverty and coal mining operations.
+Throughout the week, students are introduced to the culture, poverty, and legal issues of this unique region.

 |“This group has been absolutely fabulous!
 They have done awesome work here,” said Kristie Stephens, Chief Legal Secretary of AppalReD Legal Aid regarding Notre Dame Law School’s Fall 2012 students.|